Dheeraj0650/InformationHub/README.md

 - **Containerization:** The application is dockerized within a container, providing consistency across different environments.
 - **Resilience:** The system is designed to automatically restart all services even after system reboots, ensuring uninterrupted operation.

+## CI/CD with Jenkins

+Continuous Integration and Continuous Deployment (CI/CD) are vital components of our development workflow.
+Jenkins, our CI/CD tool, automates the building, testing, and deployment of the application.
+This ensures that new features and fixes are quickly and reliably deployed to production.

+The CI/CD pipeline typically includes the following stages:
+- Code is automatically built and tested whenever changes are pushed to the repository.
+- After successful testing, the application is deployed to the staging environment for further validation.
+- Once the staging environment is validated, Jenkins deploys the changes to the production environment.

 ## Workflow

 1. **Login/Register**: Users can access the application by registering with a username and password, ensuring personalized experiences.